-On 02/05/2018 a Contract - Other Contract case was filed by IN-HOUSE AUTO FINANCE, INC , AS ASSGNEE FOR VARGO, INC against CHARLES EDWARD SINGLETON in the jurisdiction of Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
+On 02/05/2018 IN-HOUSE AUTO FINANCE, INC , AS ASSGNEE FOR VARGO, INC filed a Contract - Other Contract lawsuit against CHARLES EDWARD SINGLETON.
+This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
+The Judge overseeing this case is ELAINE LU.
+The case status is Disposed - Judgment Entered.

 Disposed - Judgment Entered